K-Monty/galaxy-model/README.md

 - `scipy`
 - `Shapely`

-For exact versions, please refer to requirements.txt.
-However, most of the other versions will also work for this model.
+As for the versions used here, please refer to requirements.txt or pyproject.toml.

+**WARNING: Do not use python version 3.10!**

 Packages not required for this module, but often used within the workflow (see example.py):

 - `astropy`

-This module can be installed by either
+This module, along with the dependencies stated in pyproject.toml, can be installed directly by

 ```
 pip install git+https://github.com/K-Monty/galaxy-model.git
 ```

-or downloadable directly from the [release](https://github.com/K-Monty/galaxy-model/releases).
+The source code can also be downloaded [here](https://github.com/K-Monty/galaxy-model/releases).

 ## How to use
 See [examply.py](https://github.com/K-Monty/galaxy-model/blob/main/example.py) for a working workflow, from the conversion of astronomical coordinate system (not included in this package) to the plotting & location checks of (cartesian) coordinates.